ArXiv: Struggles with the Continuum (2016, 2018)

 Second email: Friday October 19, 2012 @ 9:40 PM

 Dear Prof. Dr. John Baez:

-Over 34 years ago I initiated a special display project at MIT called, “An architecture for integrative systems” was in the main rotunda just off Massachusetts Avenue.
-It used Erwin Schrodinger’s title from his much earlier work, “What is life?”
-(MIT, PDF) Seventy-seven leading, living scholars participated.
+Over 34 years ago I initiated a special display project at MIT called, “An architecture for integrative systems.”
+It was under of the main rotunda just off Massachusetts Avenue.
+The project used Erwin Schrodinger’s title from his much earlier work, “What is life?”
+Seventy-seven leading, living scholars participated.
 I am taking that old product and re-purposing it online using my idiosyncratic, base-2 exponential notation from the Planck Length to the edges of the observable universe.
-That is 202.34 steps or doublings in which to context information.
+That is 202 steps or doublings in which to context information.
 By assuming nested geometries along the entire scale, it seems that we will have an inherent structure for analogous or metaphorical connection-making.